 Yes, as long as your complaint is about the way the council has dealt with your claim.

-But if you disagree with a decision the council has made on your claim, such as the amount of reduction you have been awarded, you can take it to the Valuation Tribunal service.
+But if you disagree with a decision the council has made on your claim, such as the amount of reduction you have been awarded, you can appeal to the Valuation Tribunal service.
 We would normally expect you to appeal rather than make a complaint to us.

 We cannot consider a complaint about a council’s actual council tax support scheme.
 The law says these can only be challenged by judicial review in the High Court.